-5.5.1 As well as any proposed development creating a sustainable community where access to jobs and services are paramount there is a need for the development to incorporate good quality guidance.
-This site is in a desirable location close to the River Blyth which it is envisaged will in turn attract exceptional design and high quality development.
+5.5.1 As well as any proposed development creating a sustainable development where access to jobs and services are paramount there is a need for the development to incorporate good quality design guidance.
+This Site is in a desirable location close to the River Blyth which it is envisaged will in turn attract exceptional design and high quality development.

-5.5.2 PPS3: identifies that "good design is fundamental to the development of high quality new housing, which contributes to the creation of sustainable, mixed communities".
+5.5.2 PPS3: Housing, identifies that "good design is fundamental to the development of high quality new housing, which contributes to the creation of sustainable, mixed communities" (paragraph 12).

-5.5.3 High quality, contemporary architecture or local styles should be incorporated into the design of the development where appropriate in line with RPG1 Policy ENV22 on built development.
+5.5.3 High quality, contemporary architecture or local styles should be incorporated into the design of the development where appropriate in line with

+RPG1 Policy ENV22 on built development.
 Although high quality and contemporary architecture is required in this development, there is still a need to reuse traditional materials wherever possible and incorporate the characteristics of the surrounding developments (see paragraph 3.2.0).
 References should therefore be made to the Urban Design Guide and Public Realm Strategy published by Blyth Valley Borough Council when establishing materials for the site.

-5.5.4 Due to the prime location of the site, design principles and quality will need to be paramount.
+5.5.4 Due to the prime location of the Site, design principles and quality will need to be paramount.
 A balance will need to be struck through the development control process to ensure that these principles are cost effective.
-Developers are required to take into consideration:
+Developers are required to take into consideration guidance from:

-- 1. PPS6, PP59
+- 1. PPS6, PPS9

-- 2. Core Strategy Policies ENV1, SS3
+- 2. Core Strategy Policies ENV1 and SS3

 - 3. Development Control Policies DC1, DC27